SyNGLER/SyNGLER/README.md

 - [VGAE](https://github.com/tkipf/gae) for variational graph auto-encoders
 - [ForestDiffusion](https://github.com/forest-diffusion/ForestDiffusion) for diffusion-based sampling

-## License

-This project is licensed under the MIT License - see the individual method directories for specific license information.

 ## Contact

 For questions and support, please open an issue in this repository.